🇬🇧 11 Fun Facts about the Houses of Parliament

 10. WWII took its toll on Parliament.

 The Houses of Parliament suffered greatly during the Second World War.
 The Palace of Westminster, in particular, suffered at least 14 direct hits during the Blitz, which led to significant work taking place to bring it back to full character.
 The House of Commons, meanwhile, almost fell completely, and had to undergo a complete redesign.

 11. The Queen opens up Parliament each year.

 The opening of parliament is accompanied by the Queen’s Speech.
 Unlike her Christmas TV broadcast, this speech is actually written by the standing government.
 Despite belief to the contrary, the monarch has no power over this speech, and they cannot change it at all before reading it out.

-Do you have any interesting facts about the Houses of Parliament that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about the Houses of Parliament?
+Share them in the comments below!